Staten Island Personal Injury Lawyer

 - Manufacture – A product that is designed correctly but was manufactured incorrectly, such as a chainsaw with a production flaw causing the chain to dangerously flail

-- Marketing – Can be poor, inadequate, or incorrect instructions, specifications, or safety parameters, such as a medication with incorrect dosage instructions
+- Marketing – Poor, inadequate, or incorrect instructions, specifications, or safety parameters, such as a medication with incorrect dosage instructions

-Motor vehicle accidents are often due to distracted, drowsy, drunk, or drugged drivers, part failure, installer error, road hazards, and inadequate inspections.
-This category encompasses all kinds of vehicle accidents, including those involving 18-wheelers and motorcycles.
+Car accidents are often due to distracted, drowsy, drunk, or drugged drivers; part failure; installer error; road hazards; and inadequate inspections.
+This category includes all kinds of vehicle accidents, including those involving 18-wheelers and motorcycles.

 The serious injury you sustained in Staten Island may just be the beginning of a lifelong affliction or condition.
-We have medical experts ready to collaborate with your doctors to determine how extensive your damages are and how long any conditions might persist.
+We will collaborate with your doctors to determine how extensive your damages are and how long any conditions might persist.

 Some of the most serious damages occur to the following parts of the body: